-Registration Card RECEPTION NAME: ADDRESS: HOME ADDRESS: POSTCODE: POSTCODE: VEHICLE REGISTRATION NUMBER: ARRIVAL DATE: DEPARTURE DATE: PLEASE INDICATE HOW YOU INTEND TO SETTLE YOUR ACCOUNT CASH ADULTS: CHILDREN: RATE: TYPE: DEPOSIT: RESERVATION No: WHICH NEWSPAPER DO YOU REQUIRE?
-FOREIGN GUESTS ONLY NATIONALITY; PASSPORT No: PLACE ISSUED: COUNTRY OF RESIDENCE: SIGNATURE English Lakes Hotels will store your name and address details for marketing purifyou do not wish to receive our special offers from time to time, please tick. formation on current and maximum charges for all types of room, subject to their NAME: formation on current and maximum charges for all types of room, subject to their vallability, is displayed on our tariff in the Reception Area.
-Additional charges ade for some advertised facilities are available on request. iformation on current and maximum charges for all types of room, subject to their valiability, is displayed on our tanff in the Reception Area.
+● (015 394) 33773 ● (015 394) 34275 ● www Registration Card RECEPTION NAME: ADDRESS: HOME ADDRESS: POSTCODE: POSTCODE: EMAIL: VEHICLE REGISTRATION NUMBER: ARRIVAL DATE: DEPARTURE DATE: PLEASE INDICATE HOW YOU INTEND TO SETTLE YOUR ACCOUNT CASH CHEQUE COMPANY A/C M'CARD VISA SWITCH AMEX DINERS CARD No. ADULTS: CHILDREN: RATE: TYPE: DEPOSIT: RESERVATION No: EXP WHICH NEWSPAPER DO YOU REQUIRE?
+FOREIGN GUESTS ONLY NATIONALITY: PASSPORT No: PLACE ISSUED: COUNTRY OF RESIDENCE: A RESTAURANT RESERVATION?
+English Lakes Hotels will store your name and address details for marketing purp if you do not wish to receive our special offers from time to time, please tick PECIAL INSTRUCTIONS SPECIAL INSTRUCTIONS SPECIAL INSTRUCTIONS NAME: ROOM NO: RATE: NO. OF GUESTS: Suests are requested to vacate their rooms by 11.00am on the day of departure.
+Information on current and maximum charges for all types of room, subject to their valiability, is displayed on our tarff in the Reception Area.
 Additional charges tade for some advertised facilities are available on request.
-IRE our safety is our priority.
+THE four safety is our priority.
 Please read the instructions on the reverse of your ROOM NO: Suests are requested to vacate their rooms by 11.00am on the day of departure.
-Information on current and maximum charges for all types of room, subject to their valiability, is displayed on our taniff in the Reception Area.
-Additional charges rade for some advertised facilities are available on request.
-FIRE Four safety is our priority.
-Please read the instructions on the reverse of your sedroom door.
-If he alarm sounds, please leave the building immediately, via the nearest valiable escape route and make your way to the ASSEMBEY POWY.
-ROOM NO: RATE: NO. OF GUESTS: Information on current and maximum charges for all types of room, subject to their valiability, is displayed on our tarfit in the Reception Area.
-Additional charges nade for some advertised facilities are available on request.
-IRE Four safety is our priority.
-Please read the instructions on the reverse of your sedroom door.
-If the alarm sounds, please leave the building immediately, via the nearest valiable escape route and make your way to the ASSEMBLY POINT.
-Index no circumstances should a lift be used.
-ROOM NO: RATE: NO. OF GUESTS; ARRIVAL DATE: DEPARTURE DATE: Information on current and maximum charges for all types of room, subject to their variability, is displayed on our tarfit in the Reception Area.
-Additional charges nade for some advertised facilities are available on request.
-IRE Four safety is our priority.
-Please read the instructions on the reverse of your sediment door.
-If the alarm sounds, please leave the building immediately, via the nearest variable escape route and make your way to the ASSEMBLY POINT.
+Information on current and maximum charges for all types of room, subject to their valiability, is displayed on our tarff in the Reception Area.
+Additional charges ROOM NO: RATE: NO. OF GUESTS: ARRIVAL DATE: DEPARTURE DATE: Suests are requested to vacate their rooms by 11.00am on the day of departure.
+Information on current and maximum charges for all types of room, subject to their valiability, is displayed on our tam?
+In the Reception Area.
+Additional charges made for some advertised facilities are available on request.
+FIRE four safety is our priority.
+Please read the instructions on the reverse of your adroom door.
 ROOM NO: RATE: NO. OF GUESTS: ARRIVAL DATE: DEPARTURE DATE: All prices are inclusive of VAT and there is no additional service charge.
-SIGNATURE This card is used for entry into the Low Wood or Sandpiper Leisure Clubs; collection of noon key; making charges to room accounts; Information on current and maximum charges for all types of room, subject to their validability, is displayed on our tarfit in the Reception Area.
+SIGNATURE Suests are requested to vacate their rooms by 11.00am on the day of departure.
+Information on current and maximum charges for all types of noom, subject to their invaliability, is displayed on our tantfl in the Reception Area.
 Additional charges hade for some advertised facilities are available on request.
-RRE: Tour safety is our priority.
-Please read the instructions on the reverse of your sections door.
-If the alarm sounds, please leave the building immediately, via the nearest validable escape route and make your way to the ASSEMBEY POINT.
-Indeen no circumstances should a lift be used.
+THE four sofert is our priority.
+Please read the instructions on the reverse of your safet is our priority.
+Please read the building immediately, via the nearest invaliable escape route and make your way to the ASSEMBEY POINT.
+Juder no circumstances should a lift be used.
 Suests with any disability including impaired hearing or sight should notify ROOM NO: RATE: NO. OF GUESTS: ARRIVAL DATE: DEPARTURE DATE: All prices are inclusive of VAT and there is no additional service charge.
-SIGNATURE This card is used for entry into the Low Wood or Sandpiper Leisure Cubs; collection of room key; making charges to room accounts; for the duration of your stay.